TomWindels/tesserakt/testing/bench/sparql/README.md

   Benchmark the performance when evaluating a specific query over a changing dataset

 Options:
-  -o, --output=<value>  The output filepath to use --url=<value>         Provide a SPARQL endpoint URL to use (multiple supported) -i, --input=<text>    Select the input filepath to use (has to be a replay format) -h, --help            Show this message and exit
+  -o, --output=<value>    The output filepath to use --url=<value>           Provide a SPARQL endpoint URL to use (multiple supported) --warmup-query=<value>  The warmup query to evaluate.
+This query is executed before the first evaluation of the
+                          to-be-evaluated query during the warmup phase.
+Multiple supported --warmup-runs=<int>     The number of executions of all warmup queries before evaluation -i, --input=<text>      Select the input filepath to use (has to be a replay format) -h, --help              Show this message and exit
 ```

 ### Update mode